Vanessa Bryant backed by parents of crash victim whose photos were leaked online

 A judge ordered her to submit Ms Bryant’s mental health records to prove she was distressed as the Los Angeles county offices demanded that she be subjected to a psychiatric evaluation.

-In November, lawyers for the Los Angeles county attempted to get her case dismissed, arguing it was "without legal merit."
+In November, lawyers for Los Angeles County attempted to get her case dismissed, arguing it was "without legal merit."
 But her lawyers, on 6 December, hit back saying NBA star’s widow has been suffering "tremendous pain and distress" since the images were leaked.

 Ms Catsouras says she now just “hope Vanessa fights and wins.”